NorthStarUAS/ImageAnalysis/motion/README-streaming.md

 rank is that once max rank is exceeded, then the POD compression step is introduced.

-The algorithm without POD compression appears to work correctly.
+The algorithm without POD compression appears to work correctly and produce expected results.

 ## Example: trace the value of Gx through the algorithm when max rank = 2